 Best for: Any team with high meeting volume (sales, recruiting, customer success).
 Pricing: Free tier; Teams plan from $16/seat/mo.
 Limitation: Narrow use case.
 Not a general HR or admin tool – think of it as a complement to your HR stack, not a replacement for anything substantive.

 Avoid the mistake of buying tools department by department without a connecting strategy.
-Here’s a four-step framework:
+Sequence the stack around operational leverage:

 1. Start with data flow.
 Where does critical business data live?
-CRM, ERP, helpdesk?
-Tools that don’t connect to these are dead ends.
-Map data flow before evaluating any tool.
+CRM, ERP, helpdesk, warehouse, spreadsheets?
+Tools that do not connect to these systems become side projects.
+Map the handoffs before evaluating software.

 2. Prioritize high-frequency, low-complexity tasks first.
 These have the clearest ROI and the lowest failure risk.
-Automate meeting scheduling before you automate sales forecasting.
+Automate meeting scheduling, lead routing, ticket triage, or invoice extraction before you automate sales forecasting or contract negotiation.

-3. Connect tools with a workflow layer.
+4. Connect tools with a workflow layer.
 Zapier or Make serve as connective tissue between department-specific tools.
-Without this layer, you end up with siloed automations that don’t talk to each other.
+Without this layer, you end up with siloed automations that do not talk to each other.

-4. Measure before you expand.
-Define what success looks like (time saved, error rate, cost per transaction) before deploying.
+5. Measure before you expand.
+Define what success looks like (time saved, error rate, cost per transaction, ticket deflection, sales cycle time) before deploying.
 Instrument every automation with metrics before adding the next layer.

 For a deeper look at how to evaluate and structure automation vendors, see our AI automation service guide – which covers the full service selection process from brief to delivery.